TylerHext/tylerhext.github.io/content/grow-logs/p-nana-1.md

 date: 2025-07-15
 ---

-Juniper purchased from House of Bonsai in 2024.
+Juniper from House of Bonsai in 2024.

 ---